Caril Ann Fugate: Release from prison

 Considered to be a model prisoner, Fugate was paroled on June 20, 1976, from York Women's Reformatory in York, Nebraska, after serving 18 years' incarceration.
-She lived for a time in the Lansing, Michigan, area after being paroled.
-Following her release, Fugate worked as a janitorial assistant and a nanny.
-She has since retired.
+She lived for a time in the Lansing, Michigan area after being paroled.
+Following her release, Fugate worked as a janitorial assistant and a nanny prior to her retirement.

 In 2007, Fugate married Fredrick Clair, a machinist who also worked as a weather observer for the National Weather Service.
-Their most recent city of residence was Hillsdale, Michigan.
+As of February 2020, she resided in Hillsdale, Michigan.

 Fugate was seriously injured on August 5, 2013, in a single-vehicle accident near Tekonsha, Michigan.
 Her husband, who was driving their sport utility vehicle when it went off the road and overturned, died at the scene.

 Fugate, going by her married name of Caril Ann Clair, was denied a pardon by the Nebraska Board of Pardons in February 2020.
 Relatives of the murder victims supported her pardon application.
 She maintained her innocence in the 1958 slayings and requested a pardon to "alleviate the burden" of being known as a convicted killer.
 Her pardon was denied because the role of a pardon is to restore a felon's rights and because her request was too broad for the parole board.

 Legacy

-Film and television
+Film, television and popular music

 The Starkweather–Fugate case inspired the films The Sadist (1963), Badlands (1973), Kalifornia (1993), Natural Born Killers (1994) and Starkweather (2004).
 Fugate was portrayed by Fairuza Balk in the made-for-TV biographical film Murder in the Heartland (1993), with Tim Roth starring as Starkweather.
 Stark Raving Mad (1981), a film starring Russell Fast and Marcie Severson, provides a fictionalized account of the Starkweather–Fugate murder spree.

 Fugate appeared on a 1983 episode of Lie Detector hosted by F. Lee Bailey.

 The 1996 Peter Jackson film The Frighteners features central plot elements with characters almost identical to Starkweather and Fugate, who commit a murder spree.
 The fourth episode, "Dangerous Liaisons", of season three from the ID series Deadly Women (aired September 2, 2010) was about the Starkweather–Fugate murders.
 The first episode, "Teenage Wasteland", of season four from the Investigation Discovery series A Crime to Remember (aired December 6, 2016) portrays the murders and subsequent trial.
 "The Thirteenth Step", the January 11, 2011, episode of Criminal Minds, depicts newlyweds on a North Dakota-Montana killing spree similar to the Starkweather–Fugate case.

 An investigative true-crime documentary miniseries that portrayed Fugate as the titular "12th Victim" of Starkweather was released on Showtime in February 2023.

+Starkweather's crime spree was referred to in Bruce Springsteen's song "Nebraska" and Billy Joel's song "We Didn't Start the Fire".